-PHTA 2341 Neurophysiology Lab - (S).
-Lab skills to accompany PHTA 2342.
+PHTA 2371 Pediatrics Lab (Beginning Spring 2010) - (S).
+Lab Skills to accompany PHTA 2361.

-PHTA 2342 Neurophysiology - (S).
-This course is designed to provide the PTA student with a strong understanding of the pathophysiology and clinical manifestations for lesions of the PNS and CNS, and the skills to perform neurological data collection within the physical therapy plan of care.
+PHTA 2391 Neurophysiology - (S).
+This course is designed to provide the PTA student with a strong understanding of the pathophysiology and clinical manifestations for lesions of the PNS and CNS, and the skills to perform neurological assessments.